 On August 14, 2018.
 Turnbull Government’s NEG has garnered support at the Coalition party room.
 The state and territory energy ministers permitted legislation required to have NEG go out for consultation.

 Abbott continues to lead an internal rebellion on the proposal as they debated on the emission reduction components of the scheme.
-After a “good debate”, the majority of the MPs spoke in favour of the NEG, 10 MPs, reserved their right to cross the floor until the legislation comes to parliament.
+After a “good debate”, the majority of the MPs spoke in favor of the NEG, 10 MPs, reserved their right to cross the floor until the legislation comes to parliament.

 Josh Frydenberg added that the NEG is expected to reduce “the household average family’s power bill by $550 a year and even more so for business.”
 He also added that this will provide cheaper and more reliable energy “and at the same time, of course, meet our commitments to reduce emissions in accordance with the Paris Agreement.”